AudioKit/AudioKitSynthOne/README.md

 ✓ DONE: Create an iPhone/Universal version.
 Thanks to [Matthew Fecher](http://twitter.com/analogmatthew) for his contributions in creating the universal/iPhone version.

 ✓ DONE: Add accessibility functionality to AudioKit Synth One.
-Thanks to Stanley Rosenbaum for making Synth One accessible all musicians.
+Thanks to Stanley Rosenbaum for making Synth One accessible to all musicians.

 If you have audio development experience and want to be involved with contributing to the app store version of Synth One, please email [hello@audiokitpro.com](mailto:hello@audiokitpro.com)